DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/product/prompt-user-story-creation.md

 }

 # Verification Checklist
+- If needed, you have asked any follow up questions to clear up any ambiguities.

 - The user story contains format and content as defined above.
 It does not need to have any additional sections.

 - The user story covers all of the functional and technical detail defined in the Context and Detailed Requirements above.
 It does not need to have any additional technical details.